London Harvest Festival Online 2020

 Follow what happened:

 London Harvest Festival 2018

 The 2018 Festival was the first to be held at Woodlands Farm in Greenwich.
 This was the 20th annual celebration of all the community growing and farming taking place across London, organised by the London City Farms and Community Gardens Association (LCFCGA) with support from the Federation of City Farms and Community Gardens (now called Social Farms & Gardens).

 The event enables London’s city farms and community gardens to showcase their many community and educational services and achievements.

-Click on the video above for some great action from the day (thanks to Capel Manor College) and see below for a small selection of images from this year's event:
+Click on the video above for some great action from the day, and see below for a small selection of images from the event: